 Addressing mental health is essential in managing obesity as it influences both nutrition choices and portion size.
-Discerning if mental health issues cause obesity, or obesity causes mental health issues is difficult but obesity and mental health issues in childhood often coincide and interplay.
-The stigma (both social and self-perceived) associated with mental health treatment is a barrier for an individual seeking treatment.
-Additionally, in order for most children to have access to mental health care, their parents need to consent to their treatment.
+Discerning if mental health issues cause obesity, or obesity causes mental health issues is difficult but obesity and mental health issues in childhood often coincide.

-(Mental health screening is an important part of the well-child visit to determine if there are subtle signs of anxiety or depression that contribute to the child's obesity).
-(There is a fear and hesitancy individuals have in disclosing their feelings.)

-The advancements of technology have also promoted social stagnation.
-Social being defined in a tradition sense of gathering in person.
-Individuals are not connecting in person, but rather virtually via social media.

 Individuals need a private manner to express their thoughts and there is extensive research on writing diaries to decrease stress; according to the American Psychologist Association writing about stressful events has long been known to cause improvements in health and psychological well-being.13

-Research published Journal of Experimental Psychology, indicates that expressive writing reduces intrusive and avoidant thoughts about negative events and improves working memory.
+Research published in the Journal of Experimental Psychology, indicates that expressive writing reduces intrusive and avoidant thoughts about negative events and improves working memory.
 These improvements, researchers believe, may in turn free up our cognitive resources for other mental activities, including our ability to cope more effectively with stress.14 Journaling helps control an individuals’ symptoms and improve mood by (1) prioritizing problems (2) tracking any symptoms day-to-day so that you can recognize triggers and learn ways to better control them, and (3) providing an opportunity for positive self-talk and identifying negative thoughts and behaviors.
-Maintaining a diary is personal experience and can assist one in continued awareness so as not to ignore their mental health issues.15
+Maintaining a diary is a personal experience and can assist one in continued awareness so as not to ignore their mental health issues.15

-Technological advances have changed how we socialize and communicate; texting, voice-messages, video-chat, emoji’s, animated GIFs and memes are commons forms one may use when communicating.
+Technological advances have changed how we communicate; texting, voice-messages, video-chat, emoji’s, animated GIFs and memes are commons forms one may use when communicating.
 Emoji’s are images, symbols, or icons to express an attitude or convey information without the use of words.10 Memes are an amusing or interesting item (such as a captioned picture or video) or genre of items that is spread widely online especially through social media.8 Animated GIFs are a moving picture in GIF format.8

 In a survey conducted by Harris Poll and commissioned by GIF platform Tenor, 36% of millennials ages 18 to 34 who use “visual expressions” such as emoji’s, GIFs and stickers say that those images better communicate their thoughts and feelings than words do.
 That is more than twice the amount of people over the age of 65 who say the same.
 Rephrase this: This statistic is double the percentage of people over the age of 65.
 Roughly a quarter of people in the age groups between those two demographics feel that images can paint a clearer picture than words.9